 In these ways, legal exposure has been exponentially-broadened for every business and organization.
 Businesses must develop processes and safeguards to improve data security and mitigate exposure for damages.

-SmithAmundsen’s Data Privacy, Security & Litigation Practice Group is comprised of powerhouse litigators and business attorneys who defend businesses in high stakes situations from class action lawsuits grounded in alleged violations of federal, state and local statutes to claims of breach within the healthcare industry or alleged failure to comply with HIPAA and HITECH - to everything in-between.
+Our business and litigation attorneys defend businesses in high stakes situations, from class action lawsuits grounded in alleged violations of federal, state and local statutes, to claims of breach within the healthcare industry, or alleged failure to comply with HIPAA and HITECH - to everything in-between.
+The group is led by a certified privacy professional (CIPP-US) recognized as a Privacy Law Specialist by the American Bar Association, a healthcare regulatory authority and a veteran class action litigator.

 Our extensive litigation experience makes our team keenly aware of how to best team with our clients to prepare for potential privacy intrusions and data breaches.
 We craft data maintenance policies and data breach response plans so clients are equipped to respond appropriately in the event of unauthorized access to sensitive data.